This quickstart tutorial shows how to connect to a 3rd party REST API using API Express. In this tutorial, you will learn about:

 - The OpenWeatherMap service requires two parameters to work: appid and location.
 We already took care of the appid.
 In this step, we need to create the location parameter which will be passed to the weather API.
 Under the REQUEST QUERY PARAMETERS section, enter: location (*String** type):

-- Next drag & drop the REST component into the square between the START and END components.
+- Next drag the REST component and drop it into the square between the START and END components.

 - In the REST SERVICE section, for the URL value, enter http://api.openweathermap.org/data/2.5/forecast.